 There are a few reasons why a refrigerator will not cool.
-If you want to spare yourself a little time and burden, give Old Bridge Appliance Repair a call for refrigerator repair in Old Bridge, NJ.
+If you want to spare yourself a little time and burden, give Patriot Appliance Repair a call for refrigerator repair in Old Bridge, NJ.
 Our technicians are eager to come out and troubleshoot the problem as well as correct it for you.

 When your refrigerator has lost its cold, it’s time to see what the issue is.
 Most times it is something as basic as a good coil cleaning.
 However, with these modern fridges, they’re equipped with a variety of sensors too.